plexus/arnebrasseur.net/source/2014-01-10-audio-compression.md

 "Maybe", you think to yourself, "gain reduction" just means "reducing the volume by this much", and I can make this machine do what I'm trying to do manually.

-The first knob is labeled "threshold", and it has markings going from 0dB all the way to ∞dB (you know those are decibells, i.e. a measure of how loud something is).
+The first knob is labeled "threshold", and it has markings going from 0dB all the way to ∞dB (you know those are decibels, i.e. a measure of how loud something is).
 It's currently all the way to the right, at "infinite loudness".
 Seems like it's time to lower the bar.

 So you start turning the knob to the left, and around 120dB you notice that the "gain reduction" leds start lighting up just a little bit when her singing gets really loud.
 You keep your ears cocked and keep turning.
 And amazed you find out that IT IS WORKING.
 Each time she goes "very very loud" the machine turns it into "very loud" just like you were trying to do before.